theepicviolin/LibreWolfCustomization/README.md

  - move `userChrome.css`, `userContent.css` files and `assets` folder into the `chrome` directory
  - reopen firefox
  - done! :3
+ - see "config" section of this readme for customization options

 ## updating
  i am expecting to make frequent chagnes to this project. check this github page once in a while and check if a new version is available. the version of your files is visible at the bottom left of the "new tab" page (implemented in v2, not published yet).